aziemma/aziemma/README.md

 - 👋 Hi, I’m @aziemma
-- 👀 I’m interested in python
+- 👀 In love with Machine learning
-- 🌱 I’m currently learning
+- 🌱 enjoys the nitty gritty of data
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aziloveemma@gmail.com

 <!---